What to expect

 How fit and strong do I need to be?

 You don’t need to be fit or super strong to start climbing.
 You’ll find climbs (we call them problems) you can do on your first visit, and the more you practice the stronger you’ll become!
-Just make sure you warm up before you start to minimise the risk of injury, and you can get cracking right away (our staff can help if you need guidance – just ask).
+Just make sure you warm up before you start to minimise the risk of injury, and then you'll be on your way.

 What equipment do I need?